Bumbox/Home-assignment---BOA-Ideas/README.md

 In case that we are using temp links we must take part of redirect_url from shopify.app.toml after app launched to connect API

 This is a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) using Node and React.
 It contains the basics for building a Shopify app.
+Also database placed localy and will created at this adress by prisma chema: mysql://root:@127.0.0.1:3306/boa_ideas_assignment

 ## Backend Architecture Overview